Updated on August 25, 2022

 After removing trade barriers, there has been an upsurge in India's number of exports and imports.
 Foreign exchange regulations Act, 1973 was repealed and replaced by the Foreign exchange management Act, Of 1999 to improve the numbers through liberalization and economic reforms.
-As the shipping continued to rise, there was a dire need for custom clearance services in the country.
+As the shipping continued to rise, there was a dire need for customs clearance services in the country.
 As per the reports and data published in the Ministry of Commerce and Industry, Government of India, the average value of imported merchandise trade was 3,276,835 cr. representing an increase of 67.51% YoY.

 Typically, importing goods and services includes obtaining a license and compliance before shipment.
 By law, all goods imported to India are examined, appraised, assessed, and evaluated at customs to determine the proper tax and check the imported commodities against illegal imports.
 We will highlight a few things through this blog: